-- Committee M emberships

-· Nominating & Corporate
+Nominatir - 6

-Name Audit Compensation Investment Governance
+Name Audit Compensation Investment Nominating 8 Corporate Governance

-Craig R. Callen O M O M
+5 Craig R. Callen © M Ğ O M

-Kapila K. Anand C O M
+Kapila K. Anand G © M

-Dr. Lisa C. Egbuonu-Davis OM
+3 .
+Dr. Lisa C. Egbuonu-Davis © M O M

-Barbara B. Hill O M OM
+Barbara B. Hill © M © M

 Kevin J. Jacobs O M O M

 C. Taylor Pickett O M

-Stephen D. Plavin O M •
+Stephen D. Plavin © M G

 Burke W. Whitman O M Ğ

-Number of meetings in 2023 4 3 5 4
+Nur nber of meetings in 2024 4 4 6 4

-= Committee Chair ommittee Membe = C hair of the Board
+= Committee Chair M= Committ ree Member R= Chair of t he Board

+14

-The Board of Directors held six meetings during 2023.
-Each member of the Board of Directors attended more than 75% of the meetings of the Board of Directors and of the committees of which such director was a member in 2023.
-While we invite our directors to attend our annual meeting of stockholders, the Company currently does not have a formal policy regarding director attendance.
-Mr. Pickett chaired Omega's 2023 annual meeting of stockholders, and a total of six members of our Board of Directors participated virtually in our 2023 annual meeting of stockholders.
+The Board of Directors held six meetings during 2024.
+Each member of the Board of Directors attended more than 75% of the meetings of the Board of Directors and of the committees of which such director was a member in 2024.
+In 2024, we amended our Corporate Governance Guidelines to require our directors to use reasonable efforts to participate in our annual meeting of stockholders.
+Mr. Pickett chaired Omega's 2024 annual meeting of stockholders, and a total of six members of our Board of Directors participated virtually in our 2024 annual meeting of stockholders.